 IMPORTANT: Submit your application together with a Major Declaration form signed by you and your current advisor to the current Chair of the Neuroscience Program (found on the Neuro Faculty & Staff webpage).
 The Neuro Program will then forward this form to the Registrar following acceptance to the major.
 This is not meant to be a scary process, rather it is to encourage you to think about what is required for the major (in terms of coursework and other components of the major) as well as a chance for your teachers to learn why you wish to study in such a terrific field!

 - MAJORING: To major in Neuroscience, it's necessary to get started with general science courses in the first year (see these sample course schedules of recent Neuroscience majors).

 - INTRODUCTORY COURSES: All prospective Neuroscience majors must take Behavioral Neuroscience with Lab (NEUR-213) in the Spring of their sophomore year.
-In the Fall of sophomore or junior year, all neuroscience majors must take Neurobiology (NEUR-214).
-Note: It is not possible to major in Neuroscience if this introductory course is taken in Spring of junior year.
+In the Fall of either sophomore or junior year, all neuroscience majors must take Neurobiology (NEUR-214).
+Note: It is not possible to major in Neuroscience if these introductory courses are not completed before Spring of junior year.

 - HONORS THESIS: Neuroscience majors may undertake a Senior Honors Thesis.

 - STUDY ABROAD: Potential neuroscience majors may signup for a study abroad program prior* to their enrollment in the neuroscience major.
 Please note that it is critical to discuss your study abroad plans with both your current advisor and a neuroscience professor. (*approved by the study abroad office; See the Study Abroad page)